-Standing 6’2 with a calm disposition and polished aesthetic, Garrett Neff looks all the part.
-One of the world’s most recognizable male models for the better part of the last decade, Garrett has worked with some of the fashion industry’s greatest brands and creative minds.
-But ten years of participating in the creative visions of those around you fosters not only artistic appreciation, but also ambition, and having honed a critical eye over his tenure in front of the lens, Garrett was ready to helm a vision of his own.
+Standing 6’2″ with a calm disposition and polished aesthetic, Garrett Neff looks like a picture.
+One of the world’s most recognizable male models for the better part of the last decade, Neff has worked with some of the fashion industry’s greatest brands and creative minds.
+Ten years of participating in the creative visions of those around you fosters not only artistic appreciation, but also ambition.
+Throughout his tenure in front of the lens — having honed a critical eye — Garrett was ready to helm a vision of his own.

 It’s believable, too.
-For all the fashion shows, the campaigns, the television appearances, Garrett retains the Americana you’d imagine lives in a boy from Wilmington.
-It is with this American ease that Mr. Neff unfolds his journey from model to designer, and lays out his five tips for making the perfect swimsuit.
+For all the fashion shows, the campaigns, the television appearances, Garrett retains the Americana you’d imagine lives in a boy from Wilmington, Delaware.
+It is with this American ease that Neff unfolds his journey from model to designer, and lays out his five tips for making the perfect swimsuit.

-What attracted you to design, and swimwear in specific, after being on the other side of the industry for so long?
+What attracted you to design — specifically to swimwear — after being on the other side of the industry for so long?